Suboxone Detox Protocol Explained

-What is Suboxone Detoxification and How to Detox
+What is a Suboxone Detox Protocol

 Suboxone is an opiate that is comprised of two opioid antagonists, buprenorphine and naloxone.
 Suboxone is a popular component of medication-assisted treatment (MAT) for overcoming an opioid addiction (heroin, fentanyl, oxycodone, hydrocodone, meperidine, methadone, hydromorphine, and codeine), prescribed for a set period of time before the patient is tapered off of it.
 Suboxone acts as a block to the opioid receptor, not allowing it to be stimulated.
 Although Suboxone is often effective in MAT, just as all other opioids, Suboxone has a high risk of abuse and dependency.